Brugse Beer VII

 We sort of toyed with the idea of doing a few drive-bys in Knokke-Heist but eventually, we decided that we’d found a decent enough quantity already, so we were off home for an early finish.
 Before going back though, we popped over the border into the Netherlands at Sint Anna Ter Muiden to do a single cache that celebrates the most westerly point of the European part of the Netherlands.
 Obviously there are some other bits of the Kingdom of the Netherlands in the Caribbean, but Sint Anna Ter Muiden is the most westerly bit in Europe.
 The geocache we did there was based specifically around the mistaken view of many Dutch that the most westerley point is up on the coast near Heist-aan-Zee, but it isn’t.
 It’s here.

 There are a couple of boundary marker posts at the roadside here.
 One yielded the necessary information for the geocache, and another (the most westerley itself) nestles conveniently in the formal garden at the front of a restaurant/bar, which is entirely in Belgium apart from its conservatory and its car park.
 As with all border points on this trip, it’s a non-entity.
 There’s signs by the roadside advising you that the speed limits are different, but that’s about it.

 The way back proved more challenging.
-I tried to get Ami to navigate on Google Maps, except they’re building a new motorway around the south of Zeebrugge, and Google Maps got its knickers in a twist.
+I tried to get Ami to navigate on Google Maps.
+That wasn’t the problem though.
+The problem was that they were building a new motorway around the south of Zeebrugge.
+Google Maps got its knickers in a twist.

 When we got back to Bruges we were quite early, so we chilled in the hotel room for an hour (tending to our suntans) before heading out in the car to try out the pizza place we’d failed to get into on Friday night.
 We succeeded this time, but only because we agreed to sit outside.